-Harassment includes offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
+Harassment includes offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion, sexual images in public spaces (including virtual spaces), deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
 In the context of the information professions, a critical examination of beliefs and viewpoints does not, by itself, constitute hostile conduct or harassment.

 Participants asked to stop any harassing behavior are expected to comply immediately.
 Sponsors are also subject to the anti-harassment policy.
 If a participant engages in harassing behavior, the conference organizers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Jason Griffey (noted above) or any member of NISO staff immediately.
-NISO staff can be identified as they’ll be wearing orange lanyards.
-NISO Staff will assist in making sure your report is taken by a member of the Code of Conduct Onsite Team (see below).
+NISO Staff will assist in making sure your report is taken.
 If you would prefer to report anonymously, or do not feel comfortable approaching a staff member, you may use the web form at http://niso.plus/CodeOfConduct and staff will investigate as appropriate.

 All participants are expected to observe these rules and behaviors in all conference venues, including online venues, and conference social events.
 Participants asked to stop a hostile or harassing behavior are expected to comply immediately.
 Conference participants seek to learn, network and have fun.
 Please do so responsibly and with respect for the right of others to do likewise.

-In order to make the NISO Plus Conference a great experience for everyone, do not photograph, video, or audio record anyone wearing a Red lanyard, and ask permission in advance for those wearing a Yellow lanyard.
+In order to make the NISO Plus Conference a great experience for everyone, do not photograph, video, or audio record anyone without their permission, even in virtual spaces.

 If you are unsure whether the incident is a violation, or whether the space where it happened is covered by this Code of Conduct, we encourage you to still report it.
 We would much rather have a few extra reports where we decide to take no action, rather than miss a report of an actual violation.
 We do not look negatively on you if we find the incident is not a violation.
 And knowing about incidents that are not violations, or happen outside our spaces, can also help us to improve the Code of Conduct or the processes surrounding it.